 What’s the most important thing you need to know about serious liver disease in children?
 It’s very rare.
-Keith Hazleton, MD, PhD, a pediatric liver specialist at Banner - University Medical Group in Arizona, said, “Most of the diseases I deal with happen in fewer than one in a thousand children.”
+Keith Hazleton, MD, PhD, a pediatric liver specialist with Banner Children's, said, “Most of the diseases I deal with happen in fewer than one in a thousand children.”
 He pointed out that the entire state of Arizona only needs two pediatric liver specialists to care for all the cases that crop up.

 That said, when liver problems do develop in children, they can be serious.
 Children who have chronic liver disease can: